shehio/Policy-Gradient/README.md

 #### Catastrophic Forgetting
 Catastrophic forgetting, also known as catastrophic interference, is a phenomenon observed in artificial neural networks where the model abruptly and drastically forgets previously learned information upon learning new information.

+#### Experience Replay
+Experience replay is a technique used to mitigate the problem of catastrophic forgetting in reinforcement learning.
+It involves storing the agent's past experiences in a replay buffer and then randomly sampling from this buffer to train the model.

 ### Suprevised Learning

 | Algorithm Family       | Pros | Cons |